P. J. Fleck: 2024 season

-In Fleck's eighth season at Minnesota, the Golden Gophers finished the season with a 8-5 record.
+In Fleck's eighth season at Minnesota, the Golden Gophers finished the season with a 8–5 record.

-Minnesota debuted the season with starting Max Brosmer, a FCS transfer.
+Minnesota debuted the season with starting quarterback Max Brosmer, a FCS transfer from New Hampshire.
 They started out the season with a loss to North Carolina, on a last second missed field goal.
 Then had two wins over non-power 4 conference teams, Rhode Island and Nevada.
 The Golden Gophers started Big Ten Play with two losses to Iowa and Michigan.
-While Minnesota lost to Iowa by 17 points, the Michigan game ended with an onside kick that was recovered by the Gophers but called back for an offsides call.
-On replay the offsides call was incorrect leading the onside kick rule to change.
-This led to Minnesota starting the season 2-3.
-Minnesota then went on to win their next 4 games, including USC who was ranked 11th at the time and Illinois who finished the season ranked 17th.
-After the winning streak they lose two close games to Rutgers and Penn State.
-Ending the season by beating Wisconsin, Fleck snapped the Badgers' 22 season bowl streak, by going 5-7 and giving Wisconsin one more loss.
+While Minnesota lost to Iowa by 17 points, the Michigan game ended with an onside kick that was recovered by the Gophers but called back for an offsides call, which led to Minnesota starting the season 2–3.
+Minnesota then went on to win its next four games, including against USC who was ranked 11th at the time and Illinois who finished the season ranked 17th.
+After the winning streak, they lost two close games to Rutgers and Penn State.
+Ending the season by beating Wisconsin, Fleck snapped the Badgers' 22 season bowl streak, as Wisconsin finished 5–7.

 The Gophers defeated Virginia Tech in the Duke's Mayo Bowl, reaching their 8th win.

 Personal life

 Fleck is a 2004 graduate of Northern Illinois University with a bachelor's degree in elementary education.
 He has five children: stepson Gavin Jackson, sons Carter Joseph (C. J.) and Colt, and daughters Paisley Jane (P.J.) and Harper.
 Colt died shortly after birth due to a heart condition.
 Paisley was born on December 17, 2012, the same day Fleck was announced as the new coach at Western Michigan University.

 Fleck has been married twice.
 He married his second wife, Heather Jackson, on February 11, 2016.
 Fleck is an avid runner, and completed his first marathon in April 2009.

 In 2014, Fleck was inducted into the Hall of Fame of Kaneland High School, his alma mater, in Maple Park, Illinois.

 Fleck credits Jim Tressel, Greg Schiano, and Jerry Kill (among others) with helping advance his coaching career.

-Unlike many coaches of his generation, Fleck wears a dress shirt, slacks and a tie in school colors on the sidelines, a tribute to his coaching mentor Jim Tressel and Mike Nolan, Fleck's head coach when he played for the San Francisco 49ers, as both coaches were known for wearing formal attire while on the sidelines.
+Unlike many coaches of his generation, Fleck wears a dress shirt, slacks and a tie in school colors on the sidelines.
+According to Fleck, this is a tribute to his coaching mentor Jim Tressel and Mike Nolan, Fleck's head coach when he played for the San Francisco 49ers, as both coaches were known for wearing ties while on the sidelines.
 He maintains an intense, vocal demeanor during games, but is also known to celebrate a win with his players by crowdsurfing through the locker room.